SeadSilajdzic/food-delivery/README.md

 - Node.js & npm
 - MySQL or PostgreSQL
 - Laravel Herd (or Valet / XAMPP / WAMP / Docker — whatever works for you)
+- Mailtrap (or any other provider you like - was using this one for development purposes)

 ---